Maximiliam999/RPSLS-game/README.md

 - Game Buttons
     - Buttons have been tested on diffrent devices, on both Microsoft Edge and Google Chrome
-    - On tablet and phone screens the buttons will instead stack on top of eachother.
+    - On phone screens the buttons will instead stack on top of eachother and the frame will cover the white space next to it by removing margins using media queries.
+    - On tablet the frame will remove the white space on each side by removing margins using media queries
 - Round result
 - Scoreboard